Power Rankings: Big final week for the ACC

 This week: vs. Mississippi State (Tuesday), at Auburn (Saturday)

 If Tennessee is to make a deep run in March, the Volunteers will need to guard like they did on Saturday against Kentucky.
-It was their most efficient defensive performance against an NCAA tournament team all season, holding the Wildcats to 0.79 points per possession -- by far Kentucky's worst offensive effort of the season.
+It was their most efficient defensive performance against an NCAA tournament team all season, as they held the Wildcats to 0.79 points per possession -- by far Kentucky's worst offensive effort of the season.
 Tennessee has experience and toughness and we saw last season it can be an elite defensive team.

 6. Kentucky Wildcats (24-5)